Eagles of the Empire: Quintus Licinius Cato

 Because of his palace upbringing, Cato is well-read, often portrayed as more cerebral and forward-thinking than Macro.
-Macro is dismissive of this at first, but eventually comes to respect Cato's talent for thinking ahead and seeing "the big picture."
+Macro is dismissive of this at first but eventually comes to respect Cato's talent for thinking ahead and seeing the big picture.

 Julia Sempronia

 First appears in Centurion.
 Daughter of Senator Sempronius, the Emperor's ambassador to the court of Palmyra.
 Both Romans are trapped in the citadel while it is under siege by an army led by one of the King's rebellious sons.
 Refusing to be put aside as a "helpless woman," Julia helps to nurse the casualties in the citadel's makeshift field hospital.
 She meets Cato there, and becomes his lover and accepts his proposal of marriage.
 While traveling back to Rome, she and her father are shipwrecked on Crete with Macro and Cato, where she is captured by the rebel leader Ajax, but manages to escape.
 Cato eventually learns of her death from an undisclosed illness in Britannia.
-Cato learns of Julia's unfaithfulness upon his return to Rome in Invictus, however in "Days of the Caesars" she is revealed to have been faithful by Domitia (Vespasian's wife), using her supposed infidelity as a cover to raise funds on behalf of Brittanicus.
+Cato learns of Julia's unfaithfulness upon his return to Rome in Invictus, however in "Days of the Caesars" she is revealed to have been faithful by Domitia (Vespasian's wife), using her supposed infidelity as a cover to raise funds on behalf of Britannicus.
 However, Tribune Cristus (the man she supposedly had an affair with), gives an ambiguous answer as to whether they had an affair or not, when Cato confronts him at the end of the book, before he commits suicide.